-DMSP F17 was launched on Nov 4, 2006.
-It had been a hot backup and providing direct-user support, up until February of 2016.
-DMSP F17 then took over as a Primary satellite following an anomaly aboard DMSP F19.
-All primary instruments are fully functional, with some degradation of secondary SSI-ES2/3, SSULI and SSUSI instruments.
+DMSP F17 was launched from Vandenberg AFB on Nov 4, 2006.
+All primary instruments are fully functional, with some degradation of secondary SSMIS, SSI-ES2/3, and SSUSI instruments.
+The SSULI instrument is non-operational.
 It provides meteorological data to the US Military.